caffeine93/nightfirespy/README.md

 thus the client can decrypt it and query the gameservers directly.
 The seckey/enctype algorithms were first reverse-engineered by Luigi Auriemma whose [site serves great resources regarding these algorithms](http://aluigi.altervista.org/papers.htm#gsmsalg).

+#### Server list type

+When discussing the details of the client protocol above, it's important to understand how the server list itself is serialized in order to be sent to the client.

+The first and most simple is the standard list type which is requested when the client sends the empty "\list\" parameter in the query.
+This server list is encoded as entries which have the format of *"\ip\IP1.IP1.IP1.IP1:PORT1\"*.
+At the end of the list comes the "\final\".
+This format is useful for applications which want to print the IP:port combinations, such as online server browsers, since it doesn't require conversion from raw bytes to ASCII string representations, the connection URL can thus be easily formed that the player can click on and join the game.

+The second and more complex is the compact list type which is requested when the client sends the "cmp" value for the "\list\" parameter.
+This list type was probably used both to quickly populate the appropriate structs for IPs (i.e. in_addr_t) and ports as well as to reduce the amount of traffic from the master server to the clients.
+The IP and port bytes are transmitted in network order.
+Each entry is encoded as *4bytes_of_ip|2bytes_of_port*.
+Just like the standard list type, this one too end with "\final\".
+The in-game server list browser uses this list type exclusively.

 ## System design